About Dispute Boards

 If no party expresses dissatisfaction, within the time-limit, then the recommendation of the DRB, same as a decision from a DAB, becomes contractually binding and final upon the parties.

-Both types of Dispute Boards allow for timely and efficient resolution of disputes arisen in the frame of the contract, however, parties may prefer a particular type to another, depending on their relationship, trust, the necessity to continue performing their obligations even in the case that a dispute arises, and others.
+Both types of Dispute Boards allow for timely and efficient resolution of disputes arisen in the frame of the contract, however, parties may prefer a particular type to another, depending on their relationship, trust or the necessity to continue performing their obligations even in the case that a dispute arises, and others.

 For instance, in the case of a long-term wide-scale construction contract, a DAB may be necessary or a preferred option in case of a dispute to avoid suspension of the works and irreparable delays; while still allowing parties to attend to arbitration, or the courts, if necessary, to finally settle the remaining disputes – that were not settled through the DB process – while continuing performance until issuance of an award or judgement by the same.